ruisuv/terminal-workshop/1_call-to-the-adventure/README.md

 - Pull to your local machine the latest dependencies

   `apt update`
-- Install the following tools we will be using for this workshop
+- Install the following tools we will be using for this workshop.
+You will need to accept by pressing `Y` for each installation.
   ```
   apt-get update
   apt-get install vim
   apt-get install nano
   apt-get install curl
   apt-get install unzip
   apt-get install zip
   apt-get install git
     ```
 - Get [SDKMAN](https://sdkman.io/) for working with Java